MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ## Bot application structure

-A bot application has a _bot_ class that handles the conversational reasoning for the bot, the _bot logic_ or _bot code_.

-A bot application has an _adapter_ class that handles connectivity with the channels The adapter includes a pipeline that allows you to add _middleware_ to every turn.
-Middleware can provide additional processing that happens outside of your bot's conversational reasoning.
-(The SDK also lets you use custom channel adapters, in which the adapter itself performs the tasks that the Bot Connector Service and the default Bot Adapter do.)
+The conversational reasoning for the bot, the bot-specific reasoning, is handled by a _bot_ class that implements a turn handler.

+The SDK defines an _adapter_ class that handles connectivity with the channels.
+The adapter:

+- Receives and validates traffic from a channel.
+- Creates a context object for the turn.
+- Calls the bot's turn handler.
+- Manages the actual sending of bot replies to the channel.
+- Includes a middleware pipeline, which includes turn processing outside of your bot's turn handler.

 Bots often need to retrieve and store state each turn.
 This is handled through a _storage_ class.

 > [!div class="mx-imgBorder"]
 > ![A bot has connectivity and reasoning elements, and an abstraction for state](../media/architecture/how-bots-work.png)

-### A bot is a web app

-#### Provisioning
+When you create a bot using the SDK, you provide the code to receive the HTTP traffic and forward it to the adapter.
+The Bot Framework provides a few templates and samples that you can use to develop your own bots.

+(The SDK also lets you use custom channel adapters, in which the adapter itself performs the tasks that the Bot Connector Service and the default Bot Adapter do.)

-#### Messaging endpoint
+### Messaging endpoint and provisioning

 ### Bot state and storage